ExodusIntelligence/eve_client/README.md

      |          identifier (str): String representation of report id.
      |
      |      Returns:
-     |          dict: Returns report or None.
+     |          dict: A report or None.
      |
      |  get_vuln(self, identifier)
      |      Get a Vulnerability by identifier or cve.